 Seattle Children’s is dedicated to caring for our young patients, training healthcare professionals, pursuing research and clinical innovation and serving our community.
 To achieve our vision of being an innovative leader in pediatric health and wellness, one of our strategic plan goals is to develop the next generation of pediatric healthcare leaders.

-The two-year fellowship program is tailored to the administrative fellows’ specific interests, as well as to organizational initiatives, during their tenure at the hospital.
+This two-year fellowship program is tailored to the administrative fellows’ specific interests, as well as to organizational initiatives, during their tenure at the hospital.
 Fellows will gain valuable mentorship and professional development opportunities from Seattle Children’s senior executives.

 In the first year, fellows will focus on project-based work in different areas of the organization.
 In the second year, they will obtain service line management experience in a preferred department.